 2. Field of Dreams Movie Site

-The site was originally built by the Iowa Baseball Association for a 1925 semi-pro game.
-After the filming of Field of Dreams in 1989, it became a popular tourist destination – with about 2000 visitors per day.
+The Iowa Baseball Association originally built the site for a 1925 semi-pro game.
+After filming Field of Dreams in 1989, it became a popular tourist destination – with about 2,000 visitors daily.

 Following the movie’s release, the owners erected a gift shop and restored some features from the movie, such as the cornfield depicted in it.
-There are also two plaques on site commemorating famous faces that have visited or played at the field.
+Two plaques are on site commemorating famous faces that have visited or played at the field.

-It’s really nice to explore this site and read the plaques about baseball players.
-It’s a great place for visitors of all ages, particularly fans of America’s favorite pastime!
+It’s nice to explore this site and read the plaques about the baseball players referenced in the movie.
+It’s an excellent place for visitors of all ages, particularly fans of America’s favorite pastime!

 See Related: Flyover States That Aren’t Boring